grid-line

 One report predicts there will be $1.5 trillion in direct indexing managed accounts by 2025.
 That’s compared to $350 billion in 2020.

-Morgan Stanley, BlackRock, Vanguard, Fidelity, and Schwab have all acquired direct indexing firms in the past 24 months.
+Morgan Stanley, BlackRock, Vanguard, Fidelity, and Schwab have all acquired direct indexing firms in recent years.

 acquisition-timeline-min.png